 Every year, thousands of families plan a road trip vacation around the United States for the summer months.
 Many of them rent a recreational vehicle or they use one they own personally.
-Driving a recreation vehicle, often called an RV, is completely different from driving a standard sized automobile.
+Driving a recreational vehicle, often called an RV, is completely different from driving a standard size automobile.
 It is larger, heavier, and it has more significant blind spots limiting visibility.
-As a result, many recreational vehicles are involved in car accidents every year.
+Our Chicago auto accident lawyers are very aware that many recreational vehicles are in crashes every year.

 Illinois defines a recreational vehicle as any camping trailer, motor home, mini-motor home, travel trailer, truck camper or van camper used primarily for recreational use and not used for commercial use nor owned by a commercial business.

-An RV’s Size and Weight Can Influence Collision Results
+Can an RV’s Size and Weight Can Influence Collision Results?

 With the foregoing in mind, it is easy to conclude that RVs present some safety advantages to occupants when compared to standard sized vehicles.
 As safety is the primary concern of all families that are planning a road trip, it is not surprising that many consider an RV to be an excellent option for travel.

 Recreational Vehicle accidents are not that different from regular automobile collisions when it relates to the reasons why they occur.
-In 2015, the Illinois Department of Transportation reported 914 fatal crashes, which represents approximately 75 more fatal crashes than in 2014.
+In 2015, the Illinois Department of Transportation reported 914 fatal crashes.
+This is approximately 75 more fatal crashes than in 2014.
 With fatal collisions increasing, it is important to understand why they occur so that they can be avoided whenever possible.

-One common reason RVs are involved in accidents is that RVs have substantial blind spots along their sides and behind the vehicles.
-This prevents a driver from seeing completely around her vehicle and means that other, smaller cars may be completely hidden if they fall within an RV’s blind spot.
+One common reason RVs are involved in accidents is that they have substantial blind spots along their sides and behind the vehicles.
+This prevents a driver from seeing completely around her vehicle.
+Further, other smaller cars may be completely hidden if they fall within an RV’s blind spot.

-Runaway trailers are also a common cause of RV accidents.
+Another common cause of RV accidents are runaway trailers.
 RVs come in different sizes and some even are attached by a trailer and towed by your own vehicle.
 Your vehicle has a maximum weight that it can tow, and it is usually specified in the owner’s manual.
-If it exceeds the maximum weight, the trailer could fall off the hitch where it is attached which could result in a catastrophic accident.
+If it exceeds the maximum weight, the trailer could fall off the hitch, which could result in a catastrophic accident.